Milton, Ontario: Public library system

-Milton is served by three libraries: the Main Library, the Beaty Branch, and the Sherwood Branch.
+Milton has three libraries: the Main Library, the Beaty Branch and the Sherwood Branch.

 Theatre

 The Milton Centre for the Arts, now known as FirstOntario Arts Centre, operated by the town, opened in 2012 and is a venue for events such as "music, theatre, dance, and art exhibits" in addition to special community events.

 Semi-professional theatre is offered by groups such as the Milton Players who use the Arts Centre as their venue.

 Government

 Municipal

-The Town of Milton has an elected town council headed by a Mayor, and 8 council members.
+The Town of Milton has an elected town council headed by a mayor, and eight council members.
 The town is divided into four wards, each of which elect a local council representative and a Halton Region council representative.
 Milton is represented by the mayor and four regional councillors on the Halton Region council.